 Water taps are running dry in India and South Africa.
-California is once again facing a drought; Australia survived the millennium drought; and in 2015, drought and inefficient infrastructure led to a severe water shortage crisis in Sao Paulo, Brazil.
+California is once again facing a drought; Australia is currently in the grips of a super drought – the hottest and driest on record; and in 2015, drought and inefficient infrastructure led to a severe water shortage crisis in Sao Paulo, Brazil.
 Rain falling across the Asia Pacific is causing severe flooding and some hurricane-ravaged Puerto Rican communities still do not have access to critical water and power supplies more than a year after Hurricane Maria.
 Similarly, residents of Flint, Michigan, are still reeling from the effects of a contaminated drinking water system.

 Each year, the natural and human-made threats to our global water supply get more complex; while populations surge and the demand for water across industries increases.
 More than 2.1 billion people lack access to safe water around the world and The World Economic Forum listed water crises as one of the top ten global risks both in terms of likelihood and impact for 2019.

 The crisis facing our water supply demands a new way of thinking to create integrated, smart and sustainable solutions that embrace the challenges facing our world today – because if current usage trends don’t change, our world will have only 60% of the water it needs in 2030.

 But what if we showed you how Singapore’s Public Utilities Board (PUB) and Jacobs turned water vulnerability into an opportunity to pilot new technologies and innovative solutions – serving as an international model for water management that extends across all facets of the water cycle to create a sustainable legacy for years to come?